 During our stay, we sampled most of the options available.
 Our favorite place was the Last Kind Words Saloon in Furnace Creek, which is open for all meals of the day.
-For breakfast, the 49er Cafe seems to have the best selection.
-If you want real eggs, make sure to ask for them as they use liquid eggs which my 6 year old thought were gross.
 To give you an idea of the prices, a salmon plate (yeah I know, it traveled a long way) is $20, hamburgers are $15.
 The buffet meals at the Saloon is not great value for kids unless they like traditional BBQ type foods.
 However, the food was good and the chef was super helpful in preparing items for our food restrictions.
 We did not eat there for dinner, but it sounded like it was very good for the meat lovers at night.

 As there are no options once you are away from the village, pick up a lunch at the General Store.
 Alternatively, bring your own foods from home and keep it in the hotel mini fridge or your own cooler.
 Prices are high here on everything you purchase, so bring as much as you can if you want to go easy on your pocketbook.

 Depending which way side of the park you arrive at to visit Death Valley National Park, you can do this from start to finish or vise versa.
 If you are making a detour from Mammoth, your first stop could be Mosaic Canyon for a hike among beautifully carved canyon walls or you could head on a bit further to the Mesquite Flat Sand Dunes.
 If you are limited on time, choose one and decide how long you will spend here and plan accordingly.